A Grammatical Description of Basari (Oniyan)

 Author

-Loïc-Michel Perrin is a lecturer at Inalco, where he teaches Wolof and is attached to the CNRS LLACAN (Langage, langues et cultures d'Afrique noire) laboratory.
-After a PhD in cognitive semantics focusing on representations of time in Wolof, he undertook, while continuing his research on Wolof, the study of a little-described language, Basari.
+Loïc-Michel Perrin is a lecturer at Inalco, where he teaches Wolof, and part of the LLACAN (Languages and Cultures of Africa) unit at the French National Centre for Scientific Research (CNRS).
+After completing a doctorate in cognitive semantics focusing on representations of time in Wolof, he is now studying a relatively undocumented language, Basari, while continuing his Wolof research.

 184 pages